 Healthy elders can often help their peers who are less fortunate.
 They can deliver Meals On Wheels, join the Retired Senior Volunteer Program or volunteer for hospice or other worthy organizations.
 Even elders who are less vigorous can still be encouraged to volunteer.
 If they can see well enough, they may be able to read a book to a grandchild or a group of preschoolers.
 They may want to become a foster grandparent.
 If elders live in a facility and can still walk well, they could push the wheelchair of less mobile friend when they go to the dining room for meals.
 Often, they can assist in decorating for the holidays, or take treats to other residents.
 If an elder feels he or she can contribute to the wellbeing of the group, the burden of loneliness can feel lighter.

 Our elders have a lifetime of family stories to share.
 Some people need no encouragement to talk, but others need to be drawn out.
 If family members or staff actively listen to the elders tell stories of their past, the elders may feel more like they still are part of an active life.
 This type of validation can help blunt the sharp edge of loneliness.

 Just as the physical part of aging must be dealt with, so must the emotional side.
 We can't protect our loved ones against the pain of losing a spouse or lifelong friend.
 As a reality, some loneliness becomes inevitable as people experience a dwindling number of contemporaries.

 We can look for ways to help people interact with others and to feel truly useful.
 We can listen when they feel like talking.
 We can show our love through touch and eye contact.
 If you know someone who is lonely, pick up the phone or stop in to visit.
 Bring a treat.
 Then ask questions, showing your interest.
-You can't change reality, but you can but you can help manage one of the important issues surrounding aging – at least for awhile.
+Helping to manage the effects of loneliness and isolation can ultimately contribute to better health and quality of life in your aging loved one.